alincode/youtube-playlist-markdown/README.md

 ---
 ### Features

-* You could choice get all playlist or only one.
+* You could choose get all playlist or only one.
 * You could use `TODO` variable to change the table style.
 ### Requirements